Skip to content

 Select the “Forgotten password” link on the BVG account login page and enter your e-mail address.
 If you have an active SNB user account, we will send you an e-mail with further instructions.

-I don't have a password
+I don't have a password.

 You have probably taken out your subscription in the Customer Center and therefore don't have a BVG account.
 You don't need to change your password.